Dna072/drl-jss/README.md

 * Adam Ross
 * Nicolas Pablo Viola

+and under close supervision by

+* Ayça Özçelikkale

 I sincerely thank the original project contributors for their foundational work, which made this thesis possible.

 ## Modifications